Jonathan Groff: 2005–09: Early roles and Spring Awakening

-2010–2016: Glee, Frozen and Hamilton
+2010–16: Glee, Frozen and Hamilton

 Starting in 2010, Groff rose to greater prominence as a recurring guest star in the Fox musical comedy-drama Glee as Jesse St. James, lead performer in rival glee club Vocal Adrenaline and love interest to Rachel Berry, played by Lea Michele.
 He appeared in a total of fifteen episodes over the first, second, third, and sixth seasons of the series.
 Groff was featured in four of Glee's soundtrack albums and made a special appearance in the concert tour Glee Live!
 In Concert! with Michele at the Gibson Amphitheatre in Los Angeles and at the Radio City Music Hall in New York City.

 From August 21, 2010, to January 15, 2011, Groff made his West End debut in the London revival of Deathtrap, a play written by Ira Levin and directed by Matthew Warchus at the Noël Coward Theatre.
-Groff played Clifford Anderson, a young brilliant playwright, starring alongside Simon Russell Bale as Sidney Bruhl, his professor.
+Groff played Clifford Anderson, a young brilliant playwright, starring alongside Simon Russell Beale as Sidney Bruhl, his professor.
 The play received positive critical reception; The Spectator called Groff's performance "magnetic" and "deeply charismatic" but found the "relationship between student and professor [to be] unconvincing".

 Groff also starred in the off-Broadway world premiere of the play The Submission by Jeff Talbott with MCC Theater.
 The production was directed by Walter Bobbie and performed at the Lucille Lortel Theatre from September 8 to October 22, 2011.
 He portrayed Danny Larsen, a white playwright who submits his play under the pen name of an African-American woman, alongside Rutina Wesley, who played an actress he hires to pose as the writer.
 The production was met with mostly positive reviews, with The New York Times praising the script for its "self-awareness" but also finding it "too theatrical" and lacking "real emotions".
 Groff's acting was widely praised, however, with critics calling his performance "exceptional", "deft", and "disarming".

 From August to October 2012, Groff appeared as Ian Todd, a ruthless political aide, in the second and final season of the Starz political drama series Boss.
 The series was not renewed for a third season due to low ratings.
 Groff then played Ken, an artist's assistant, opposite Alfred Molina in the Center Theatre Group production of John Logan's play Red.
 The production ran from August 1 through September 9, 2012, and was directed by Matthew Warchus.
 From March 14 to 17, 2013, Groff and Molina reprised their roles for six more performances of the play, this time through L.A.
 Theatre Works and directed by Rosalind Ayres.
 Charles McNulty of the Los Angeles Times praised Groff's performance for its "admirable clarity" and wrote that "he is every bit as effective in revealing the delicate nuances of [his character]."